BTCElectrician/omhni-oracle-template/docs/snapshot.md

         raw_content: Raw content from the drawing
         drawing_type: Type of drawing (Architectural, Electrical, etc.)
         client: OpenAI client
+        file_name: Optional name of the file being processed

     Returns:
         Structured JSON as a string